White Collar Crimes

 Another thing to keep in mind is that the way your attorney carries himself will reflect upon you, so he needs to conduct himself like a professional.
 That’s true in all cases, but it’s especially important in a situation like this.
 Unfortunately, many attorneys will try to bluff and bully their way through a sexual assault case.
 One of their most common tactics is to put the victim on trial, even if the victim is a child.
 It might sound like a good idea, and you see it on TV all the time, but it can antagonize a jury and end up destroying a winnable case.
 Usually, it’s best to put the evidence on trial, not the victim.
 To do that, your attorney needs to be able to see the case from multiple perspectives, not just yours.
 He needs to understand why people lie and how they can remember things that never happened.
 In the best-case scenario your attorney can win the case without ever asking you to testify.
 I have a proven record of success doing exactly that.

-An allegation involving child pornography can ruin your life, regardless of how the files got onto the computer.
-These allegations are usually grossly exaggerated, and there are a number of ways a person can unintentionally end up with these files on his computer.
-Even if the accusation is false, you will be presumed guilty at first, and you will be abandoned some of the people you thought were your friends.
-You might find that the most important person in your life is your attorney, so make sure you got someone who has experience defending this kind of case.
+An allegation involving child pornography can ruin a life, regardless of how the files got onto the computer.
+These allegations are usually grossly exaggerated.
+What’s more, there are a number of ways a person can unintentionally end up with these files on his computer.
+Even if the accusation is false, he will be presumed guilty at first and be abandoned some of the people he thought were friends.
+He might find that the most important person in his life is his attorney.
+If you find yourself in this situation, make sure you got someone who has experience defending and winning this kind of case.

 Assault And Battery